 How will this affect me?

-The proposed bill includes a new graduated system for estate tax brackets.
-These new rates increase in estate tax rates to 45% for estates valued at $3.5–10M, 50% for estates valued at $10–50M, 55% for estates valued at $50M–$1B, and 65% for estates value above $1B.
-If you individual or married estate is valued at $3.5M or above, you may be negatively impacted.
+Sanders’ proposed bill includes a new graduated system for estate tax brackets.
+The new rates increase to 45% for estates valued at $3.5–10M, 50% for estates valued at $10–50M, 55% for those valued at $50M–$1B, and 65% for estates valued above $1B.
+If your individual or married estate is valued at $3.5M or above, you may be negatively impacted.

 Headline Trust Planning Reforms

 These long-term trusts allow Grantors to set assets aside that will benefit multiple generations.
 These so-called Dynasty Trusts have been exempt from the generation-skipping tax (GST).

 The proposed bill requires that these multi-generational trusts be taxed occasionally as generations change.
 The GST would now apply with no exclusion to any trust set up to last more than 50 years.
 Moreover, pre-existing Dynasty Trusts will be deemed “terminated” 50 years after the passage date of the bill.